Lonewolf239/InformantTGBot/README.md

 - **Whisper** – automatically downloads the `base` model on first use (~1GB RAM).
 - **FFmpeg** – needed for audio/video processing (dubbing, track replacement).
 - **Edge‑TTS** – used for voice synthesis; works without additional keys.
+- **cookies.txt** – place a Netscape‑format cookies file in the root folder to bypass YouTube restrictions (403, age‑restricted content).

 ---